xzhang2016/tfagent/README.md

 Installing the TFTA
 ========================
-Note that currently the bioagents have limited usage on their own.
-They are meant to be launched in the context of a communication system.
+Note that currently the TFTA has limited usage on its own.
+It's meant to be launched in the context of a communication system.

 The bioagents depend on the following non-default python packages: objectpath,